This apple-cinnamon instant pot oatmeal is an easy way to elevate your weekday breakfasts to one of the most delicious meals of your day!

 Y’all, I’m laughing at myself, but it’s all true.

-As a runner, I really would have missed out on a great pre-run breakfast fuel if I’d kept avoiding oatmeal.
+As a runner, I would have missed out on a great pre-run breakfast fuel if I’d avoided oatmeal.

 These days, we (as a family) consume it in many different, delicious ways.